Quick start

 - Mortality: [0.0, 0.0, 0.0]

-For instance, we can access the species metabolic rates with:
+, for instance, to access species metabolic rates

 m.metabolism